jordanmcodes/LCS-Report-podcast-website/README.md

+## What is the purpose for the website?
+This website is to provide a central hub for the fans of the LCS Report podcast.
+A place where they will be able to stay up to date on the latest videos while also providing a place for those who are impaired and may not be able to see the videos, our descriptions next to each video will give them all of the information they need.
+It's designed to give them a clearer way of accessing all of our content.

+## What value does my website provide?
+Users will be able to find the latest episodes with in-depth video descriptions next to each episode.
+Our website embeds the youtube videos onto the page so once they are done with one episode, they can move onto the next.

+## How you can deploy the website
+You can either access the website through this link: https://jordanmcodes.github.io/LCS-Report-podcast-website/index.html

+Or you can deploy the webiste yourself:

+- Download the repository from github here: https://github.com/jordanmcodes/LCS-Report-podcast-website
+- Ensure all html, css and asset files are in the same structure that I have in place
+- Push the repository that you have just downloaded to github, enabling the pages in the repository settings
+- Wait for github to produce a working link

+## Code that is from external sources:

+My navigation bar design was guided by W3Schools (https://www.w3schools.com/howto/howto_js_topnav.asp)

+My navbar list was inspired by Bro Codez on YouTube (https://www.youtube.com/@BroCodez)

+My footer design was inspired by W3Schools (https://www.w3schools.com/howto/howto_css_fixed_footer.asp)

 ## Website design using wireframes
 This website will be a simple yet effective website for my LCS Report podcast.
 This will give our audience a place to see all of our content under one roof.